Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Clay County Public Health Center test site does not offer antibody/serology tests at this time.
 These tests can tell if have previously been infected with the virus.

 Learn more about testing for past infection, including the reliability of such tests, from the CDC and FDA.

 Yes, everyone must first fill out the Testing Questionnaire on our website and set up an appointment with a member of our staff.
 Anyone who arrives at the test site (located at Pleasant Valley Baptist Church) without an appointment will be asked to fill out the questionnaire and return at their appointed time.

 Testing is prioritized based on availability.
 If testing is available for you, health department staff will be in contact with you as soon as possible to schedule an appointment.
 We are registering testing requests in the order they are received, and are working diligently to contact everyone within 24 hours.
 However, depending on the volume of requests at any given time, that timeframe could be up to 72 hours.
 Also note that appointments are not scheduled during the weekend.

 Please watch your phone and email closely, allowing unknown calls and checking your spam folders.
 When scheduling your appointment, staff will give you more information, including where to go for the drive-thru testing and what the process looks like.

-If you are unable to wait for a return call, please consider contacting your primary care physician or pursue another testing option from the list on our website.
+If you are unable to wait for a return call and we have exceeded 24 hours, please consider contacting your primary care physician or pursue another testing option from the list on our website.